Shine the spotlight on the unsung heroes of the disability sector at the Disability Staff Recognition Awards held in your state.

 This document is our ‘terms and conditions’ and if you want to participate in the awards program, you’ll need to adhere to the details we’ve outlined for you below.
 It is important you comply with these terms and conditions, otherwise we reserve the right to disqualify you or declare your entry ineligible.

-The 2022 Disability Staff Recognition Awards Gala Dinner is hosted by Developing Australian Communities Pty Ltd. Developing Australian Communities shall be referred to as the “us” and “the Organiser”.
+The 2023 Disability Staff Recognition Awards Gala Dinners is hosted by the National Disability Leadership Organisation (NDLO) which is the charity arm of Developing Australian Communities.
+The NDLO shall be referred to as the “us” or the “the Organiser”.

 If you would like to access or correct the personal information that we hold about you, or wish to withdraw your consent to receive Awards material, please call the Developing Australian Communities team on 1300 910 503.
 Any reference to ‘you’ or ‘your’ includes you in your personal capacity, as a representative of the business, as well as the business being entered into the Awards.